 Prior authorization approval is required for a wide range of services and medications in traditional Medicare, Medicare Advantage (MA) and commercial plans.
-While intended to control costs, this process can delay or deny necessary medical care and negatively influence patient outcomes.
+While intended to control costs, this process can delay or deny necessary medical care which negatively influences patient outcomes.
 A recent American Medical Association survey found that 34% of physicians reported a detrimental event for a patient due to prior authorization delays.

-The Gold Card Act seeks to provide a federal solution, modeled after Texas' successful gold card law, to streamline and improve the prior authorization process.
-This legislation would exempt physicians, who in the previous year received approval for at least 90% of their prior authorization requests, from the prior authorization approval process for MA by issuing a “gold card."
+Additionally, the Getting Over Lengthy Delays in Care As Required by Doctors (GOLD CARD) Act (H.R.
+4968) seeks to provide a federal equivalent to prior authorization that is modeled after state requirements in Texas and West Virginia..
+This legislation exempts physicians, who in the previous year received approval for at least 90% of their prior authorization requests, from the prior authorization approval process for MA by issuing a "gold card."
 The Gold Card status could be revoked if a review found that less than 90% of claims approved would otherwise be denied.

 Resources and AAOS Letters